 The first and the most recommended method is to enable the Situm SDK option that allows to run it as a Foreground Service (this option also implements other advanced configurations to maximize the chances that Situm SDK keeps running).
 This comes at the following costs:

 - Users will see an always-on status bar notification.
+Starting from Android SDK 3.15.0, the notification will include a default button to stop positioning.
+More details below.

 - Battery consumption will obviously grow, since positioning will run continuously.

-This option is enabled by default, and you may disable it by setting the useForegoundService() method of the LocationRequest you use for positioning:
+Less recommended, you may disable it by setting the useForegoundService() method of the LocationRequest you use for positioning.
+This is an example for Java Android:

 LocationRequest locationRequest = new LocationRequest.Builder().useForegroundService(false).build();

-Customizing the persistent notification #
+Customizing the persistent notification (Android only) #

 Running Situm SDK as a Foreground Service will show your users an status bar notification, as required by Android’s Policies.
 You may customize this notification in order to: